-Centre notifies appointment of Bombay High Court Justice Dipankar Datta as Supreme Court judge
+Centre notifies appointment of Bombay HC Chief Justice Dipankar Datta as Supreme Court judge

 On September 26, the Supreme Court collegium, headed by former Chief Justice UU Lalit, recommended his name to the government for elevation.